daleonpz/Notes/fh-dortmund/02-IoT.md

             - Protocol with further improvements: priority ceiling protocol (for fixed set of processes)

 - Scheduling in real-time Systems: READ SLIDES

+## CHECKPOINT
+- Processing energy efficiency: ranking per type of processor?
+- What is a Microcontroller?
+- What is a System on Chip?
+- Characterize the memory types (RAM, Flash EEPROM)!
+- What is the memory wall problem?
+- Give an example of a D/A Converter!
+- What are essential features of embedded operating systems?
+- What are key requirements of RT operating systems?

 ## Real-Time Embedded Systems and Edge Computing